daniel-cintra/modular-blog/README.md

 ],
 ```

-With the installation steps completed as outlined, the Blog Module should now be fully operational within your application.
-This marks the completion of the setup process, enabling you to start using the module's features for managing and publishing blog content.

-The Blog Module also includes a custom CSS file for styling the content of the blog posts.
+The Blog Module also includes a **Custom CSS File** for styling the content of the blog posts.
 This file is located in `resources-site/css/blog.css`.
 To import this file in your project, add the following line to your main `resources-site/css/site.css` file (after the Tailwind CSS imports):

 ```css
 @import './blog.css';
 ```

+With the installation steps completed as outlined, the Blog Module should now be fully operational within your application.
+This marks the completion of the setup process, enabling you to start using the module's features for managing and publishing blog content.

 ### Compiling the assets